Malolos: Invalidation of the Lone District of Malolos Act

 Legislative bills were filed in the 14th Congress in 2007 to create a separate, lone legislative district for Malolos.
 House Bill No. 3162 was filed on November 27, 2007 by Bulacan first district representative Ma.
 Victoria Sy-Alvarado; it was converted to HB No. 3693, filed on March 4, 2008, also by Sy-Alvarado, and was passed by the House of Representatives on April 29.
 Meanwhile, Senate Bill No. 1986, filed on December 19, 2007 by Senator Mar Roxas.
 On October 6, 2008, the same day the committee report was issued, the bill was sponsored by Senator Benigno Aquino III and co-sponsored by Senators Roxas and Richard Gordon.
 The bill was passed by the Senate on February 16, 2009.

 On May 1, 2009, the bill lapsed into law as Republic Act No. 9591 without the president's signature, amending the city charter (RA No. 8754).

 In August, the Commission on Elections (COMELEC) issued Resolution No. 09-0544, on the allocation of a legislative district for Malolos, concerning the said law.

 However, on June 16, four individuals from the city had filed a petition, with the COMELEC as respondent, questioning the constitutionality of RA No. 9591 which violated the 1987 Constitution and its Ordinance; both require a population of at least 250,000 for a city to have its own representative in Congress.

 On January 25, 2010, the Supreme Court voted, 7–6, to grant the petition, nullifying RA No. 9591.
 The court cited the failure to show official records that the city's population would reach that number in time for the May elections.

 At the time the legislative bills were filed, the city's population was 223,069.
-The court explained that HB No. 3693 cited an undated erroneous certification certification on demographic projections, issued by an unauthorized National Statistics Office personnel; while they used the city's annual population growth rate of 3.78% between 1995 and 2000 as basis for the law, their projected population in 2010 would be at least fifty thousand more than what is required, contrary to the court's projection that the required number would be reached only by August.
+The court explained that HB No. 3693 cited an undated erroneous certification on demographic projections, issued by an unauthorized National Statistics Office personnel; while they used the city's annual population growth rate of 3.78% between 1995 and 2000 as basis for the law, their projected population in 2010 would be at least fifty thousand more than what is required, contrary to the court's projection that the required number would be reached only by August.

 The ruling was affirmed on March 9.
 The city was then reverted to Bulacan's first legislative district, which also currently comprises five municipalities.
 At that time, the province was represented in Congress through four districts.

 In 2015, Sy-Alvarado filed another bill, House Bill No. 655.
 Domingo, currently serving as district representative, expressed his support.